 A BLOG BY SHANNON FISHER

-An edited version of this article is published in the Huffington Post.
+This article appears in the Huffington Post.

 While it has been a well-known practice in European markets for years, fair trade is just starting to become a recognized term in America, thanks largely to the American public’s growing interest in the global economy and global human rights issues.
 Manufacturers of fair trade products and ingredients are required to meet a wide variety of stringent standards for certification, and consumers are giving more consideration to these safeguards as they make purchases.
 A fair trade seal on a product is an assurance that human rights were a priority in its creation.